 Submitted by Puget Sound Energy.

-In the all-source RFP, PSE seeks to replace the energy capacity shortfall of 272 MW from the coal-fired Colstrip Units 1 and 2 in Montana when they shut down by 2022.
+In the all-resources RFP, PSE seeks to replace the energy capacity shortfall of 272 MW from the coal-fired Colstrip Units 1 and 2 in Montana when they shut down by 2022.
 PSE also requests proposals for renewable energy capable of providing 671,000 renewable energy credits (RECs) in 2023 and larger amounts in subsequent years.
-As an illustration, a 210 MW wind project or a 246 MW solar project would be capable of supplying that quantity of RECs and enabling PSE to meet Washington state’s 15- percent renewable portfolio standard obligation.
+PSE received roughly 90 proposals in response to the All Resources RFP.

-A second RFP, also issued by PSE, emphasizes the creation of a demand-response program that seeks technology tools and other resources that would enable customers to shift their electricity usage during high-demand periods to help reduce congestion on the electric grid and lower the wholesale cost of electricity.
+A second PSE- issued RFP to aid in the creation of a demand-response program, which seeks technology tools and other resources that would enable customers to shift their electricity usage during high-demand periods to help reduce congestion on the electric grid and lower the wholesale cost of electricity, also drew six proposals.

 A decision on both RFPs is expected to be made by spring 2019.